 Today is another free day to enjoy the many activities on offer.
 Or perhaps you may like to visit the falls again with your new group members.

 This morning is free for you to continue enjoying all that Victoria Falls has to offer.
 Afterwards, travel to Chobe National Park in Botswana (approximately 2–3 hours) via the Victoria Falls Wildlife Trust, one of The Intrepid Foundation projects.
 Here you can learn about the rescue and rehabilitation of wildlife, human-wildlife conflict and the trusts role in anti-poaching.
 There may also be a chance to meet any rescued or orphaned wildlife currently in their care.
-Botswana's first national park is famous for its high concentration of elephants, so keep an eye out for them.
+Continue your journey to Botswana's first national park, famous for its high concentration of elephants, so keep an eye out for them!
 They can often be seen swimming in the Chobe River.
 Your camp, located outside of the park, has flush toilets, showers, Wi-Fi, ATM and optional upgrades.

-Enjoy an early-morning game drive.
-Adventuring through the park, you will have the opportunity to get up close to the wildlife.
+Rise and shine for an early-morning game drive, adventuring through the park, you will have the opportunity to get up close to the wildlife.
 With some luck you will spot a variety of animals and any number of exotic birds.
-As well as the Chobe icon, the elephant, the river also attracts hippos and crocodiles; the latter like to sun themselves by the water's edge.
+As well as the Chobe icon, the elephant, the river also attracts hippos and crocodiles – the latter like to sun themselves by the water's edge.
 Cheetahs also come down for a drink.
 The birdwatching is excellent here too – look out for eagles, kingfishers and marabou storks, among hundreds of other species.
 In the afternoon perhaps take an optional cruise down the Chobe River – one of the best ways to enjoy the park's animals.